 Apps for Food Expiration Dates

 If you’re looking for an app to track your food, there are plenty on every app store.
-We’ll release our own comparison guide soon, but in the meantime here’s one Jun 2020 rundown of 5 iPhone food expiration tracker apps.
+We’ll release our own comparison guide soon, but in the meantime here’s a June 2020 rundown of 5 iPhone food expiration tracker apps from another site.

 You may also unknowingly have such an app installed.
-My LG smart fridge’s ThinQ app, which is good for filter change reminders, turning on and off the ice maker, and yes, tracking the food in my fridge, and expiration dates.
+For example, my LG smart fridge’s ThinQ app, is good for filter change reminders, turning on and off the ice maker, and yes, tracking the food in my fridge, and expiration dates.

 Useful Resources: